top of page

 WILL YOU NEED TO REGISTER AS A SEX OFFENDER?

 Tex.
-Penal Code §21.08, Indecent Exposure, is a registrable offense.
-Texas Indecent Exposure convictions and other adjudications of guilt, including deferred adjudication, require LIFETIME registration as a sex offender following conviction for a second offense, and 10 YEAR registration as a sex offender for a first offense.
+Penal Code §21.08, Indecent Exposure, is a registrable offense in certain circumstances.
+Texas Indecent Exposure convictions and other adjudications of guilt, including deferred adjudication, require LIFETIME registration as a sex offender following conviction for a second offense, and 10 YEAR registration as a sex offender for a first offense if the victim was under age 17.

 How does sex offender registration work?